 2. Can searches be conducted?

 Company Searches are being conducted in the usual way through the online platform.
+Due to the re-opening of the public counter at the registries building, litigation searches can now resume per usual practice.

 3. Certificates of good standing – if and how these are being conducted